floatdrop/gulp-plumber/README.md

 Type: `Object` / `Function`
 Default: `{}`

 Sets options described below from its properties.
-If type is `Function` it will set `errorHandler`.
+If type is `Function` it will be set as `errorHandler`.

 #### options.inherit
 Type: `Boolean`